rubisco-sfa/ilamb3-data/README.md

 - Each code project I have now has its own environment that is stored (not committed) in a `.venv` folder.
-Once you clone this repo, you can navigate inside it and issue a `uv sync` to build the environment.
+Once you clone this repo, you can navigate inside it and issue a `uv sync` to build the environment from the pyropject.toml.
 - You don't have to activate the environment if you don't want to.
 You can issue for example `uv run python scripts/check` and `uv` will run your command with the environment.
 - You can however activate the environment if you wish with `source .venv/bin/activate` and deactivate the same as with conda.
+- If you want to install a dependency to our project, type `uv pip install PACKAGE_NAME`
+  - You may have to install gdal on your system.
+For mac users: `brew install gdal`
 - If you want to add a dependency to our project, then type `uv add PACKAGE_NAME` and it will automatically place it in the pyproject.toml file.
 - `uv` is 10-100x faster than pip